History of the Australia Fed Cup team: 1992–1994: Momentary return to success

 Despite the decline, the Australian team had a brief spurt of renewed success in 1992 and 1993, mainly due to Top 50 singles and accomplished doubles player Nicole Provis.
 In 1992, the team was able to defeat Bulgaria in the first round despite the appearance of Top 20 singles players Katerina Maleeva and Magdalena Maleeva, and Austria in the second round in spite of another Top 20 singles player in Judith Wiesner also being present.
-This set up a quarterfinal tie against the Czechoslovakians, who were accompanied by Top 20 singles player Helena Suková and Jana Novotná, one of the most consistent singles players and greatest doubles players of all time.
+This set up a quarterfinal tie against the Czechoslovaks, who were accompanied by Top 20 singles player Helena Suková and Jana Novotná, one of the most consistent singles players and greatest doubles players of all time.
 While Rachel McQuillan lost to Suková in three sets, Provis was able to cause two upsets by defeating Novotná in singles, and doubles alongside Rennae Stubbs both in straight sets.
 This led to the Australians proceeding to their first semifinal since 1985.
 However, they were defeated in the next round by celebrated all-round players Conchita Martínez and Arantxa Sánchez Vicario, as well as future doubles World No. 1 Virginia Ruano Pascual from Spain.

 1993 saw an ever greater level of success for Australia, despite a daunting first round draw against the defending champions from Germany.
 Anke Huber easily defeated Elizabeth Smylie in straight sets to bring a 1–0 lead to the Germans, but after that Provis, then ranked No. 28 in singles, caused a massive upset by defeating World No. 1 and thirteen-time Grand Slam champion Steffi Graf in three sets.
 Prior to the rubber, Graf had met Provis four times, each time defeating her in straight sets, and had never lost a Fed Cup tie.
 While Graf had been struggling with an aching shoulder at the time, the match is still remembered as one of the greatest in Australian Fed Cup history, and Provis' career-best win.
 Following the win, Smylie and Stubbs ended up beating Huber and Barbara Rittner in doubles to ultimately defeat the Germans and create the first ever first-round loss for a defending champion in Fed Cup history.